The book-jacket version…

 The chattier version…

-I grew up in San Francisco and its suburbs, went to college in Portland, Oregon, studied in the (then) Soviet Union, and interned in the White House.
-From there, I got a master’s degree in journalism from Columbia University and worked for many, many years in magazines—Self, Elle, Mademoiselle, and others.
+I grew up in San Francisco and its suburbs, went to college in Portland, Oregon and interned in the White House.
+From there, I got a master’s degree in journalism from Columbia University and worked in magazines—Self, Elle, Mademoiselle, and others.
 That may explain my perennial crush on polka dots, poodles, and vintage stores.

 These days, I teach writing at Boston University and write young adult novels about complicated girls in complicated times.
 My husband and I have two amusing and good-natured daughters.
 We’ve moved them up and down the East Coast and now live in Hanover, New Hampshire, where we think we’ll stay.

 Representation: Rosemary Stimola of the Stimola Literary Studio